Crisis Communication: Writing Like A Human In Chaos

 You’re in uncharted territory.

 Give yourself a little grace.
 “Right” is entirely unknown.
 Crisis communication is not easy.
 You’re doing the best you can.
 I’m here to help if you need me in any way.

 I made this offer in my weekly letter, and I’ll post it here too.
 I’m opening my calendar for conversations.
 If you just need to talk, if you need help with writing a message, whatever.
 Just reserve a time that works on my calendar here.

 You’re not alone.

-Shoutout to my friends, Gina Alioto and Ben Eubanks, for the inspiration behind this post.
-You both reminded me that I could help in some way when all I want to do is hide.
+Shoutout to my friend Gina Alioto for the inspiration behind this post.
+You reminded me that I could help in some way when all I want to do is hide.
 I appreciate it more than you know.

 - Teach Your Recruiters to be Better Communicators